cstamas/rrf-demo/README.md

 From these two remote repositories am not interested in anything else.

-Note: the list of allowed groupIds I assembled by "trial and error".
+The list of allowed groupIds I assembled by "trial and error".
 The two groupIds for explicit dependencies I knew, then tried the build, and observed what other groupId are required.
 The Groovy was "satisfied" with this 1 entry, while for Atlassian I had 3 iterations to collect the 3 "allowed" groupIds.

-Important: the GroupId filter allows "recording" of encountered groupIds as well, that can be used as starting point as well (after "recording" done you can edit it, remove or add entries).
+The GroupId filter allows "recording" of encountered groupIds as well, that can be used as starting point: after "recording" done, one can edit it, remove or add entries as needed.
+When groupId filter set to "record", it does NOT filter, but instead collects all the encountered groupIds per remote repository and saves them into properly placed file(s).

 ## But how?